hilfigertout/HackRshell/README.md

 - Add the ability to change `secondaryPort` remotely, mid-session.

 - Add the ability to download or upload directories recursively.
+(R does support recursive functions, so this might not be too difficult.)

 - Add some sort of automated testing function or file.